IgorJFS/Seller-form/README.md

 # Seller-form

-Simple login screen inspired by an system named Linx Seller used by Petrobras
+Simple login screen inspired by a system named Linx Seller used by Petrobras.